 Once you’ve managed to set a little money aside, the best thing you can do is make it work for you.
 Instead of leaving your cash to languish in your chequing account earning no interest, invest it to earn the highest return you can.

 If you’re intimidated by the prospect of investing, you can choose a hands-off approach like mutual funds or a robo-advisor.
-If you’re more comfortable taking charge of your own portfolio, you can invest in stocks, bonds, and ETFs through a brokerage firm.
+If you’re more comfortable taking charge of your own portfolio, you can invest in stocks, bonds, and ETFs through an affordable online broker.
 Make sure to put your money in a tax-advantaged account like the TFSA, RRSP, or RESP to really get the most bang for your buck.
 Still feeling overwhelmed?
 Seek out a fee-only financial advisor to guide you in the right direction.

 Supercharge your savings by topping it up with cash you earn by spending money!
 Cash back and rewards cards can generate extra income for every purchase you make.
 You need to pay bills and buy groceries no matter what, so you might as well earn a little extra income doing so.
 Even small amounts add up over time, so don’t shy away if the return seems low at first.
 1% doesn’t mean much on a single grocery bill, but after a year of buying food it can add up to quite a bit!

 And if you’re not willing to deal with credit card annual fees and purchase interest rates, you can earn cash back a whole different way: by downloading the Ampli app, free on Android and iOS.
 You don’t pay anything, but you get paid to shop at participating retailers.
 Simply download, connect your bank account (optional but optimal), and boom!
 Start earning.
 You can also double up and get cash back from Ampli in addition to rewards points from your existing rewards card, and just like that, you became a pro at earning every time you spend.

 #7 – Spend Less When You Spend More